 Important indeed.
 After graduation, Adam landed his first job as a prep cook at Niche, one of the properties in the Craft Restaurant Group.
 He quickly rose through the ranks at Craft, becoming Niche’s chef de cuisine by age 22, and then executive chef at Brasserie.
-Most recently, he has spearheaded the expansion of Pastaria, the group’s Italian restaurant, and today shares responsibilities as executive chef and owner of the entire dining empire with his mentor, Gerard Craft.
-The business partners have traveled the world to explore different cultures and cuisines to inspire their restaurants.
+He spearheaded the expansion of Pastaria, the group’s Italian restaurant, and shared responsibilities as executive chef and owner of the entire dining empire with his mentor, Gerard Craft.

 “Working your hardest, day in and day out, is what allows you to accomplish every goal you set for yourself.”
 Adam is quick to credit his colleagues at Craft as well.
 “You can never do something like this alone,” he explains.
 “All of these accomplishments are a direct result of building great teams, and we have been lucky enough to build amazing teams so far.”
 And he’s ever-grateful for the amazing education he received from the CIA.
 “It definitely laid the groundwork in my mind to allow us to be able to expand in the way we have done.”

 Taking a Step towards the Future

 In March 2015, after nearly eight years, Adam made the difficult decision to step away from the Craft Restaurant Group and is not longer a shareholder.
 Gerard Craft said of his parting, “Adam has been a valued member of the team for many years, and we are proud of the work that we were able to accomplish together.
 We’re excited to see what’s next for him.”